 - You get consumer guarantees, so you should get what you requested and paid for, otherwise, you may be entitled to a remedy such as a refund or replacement.

 - The business must provide clear information, show the total cost and not hide costs or special conditions.
 Optional extras don't need to be included in the advertised price - eg luggage.

-- If you are using sharing services such as Airbnb, your consumer rights still apply.
+- If you're using sharing services such as Airbnb, your consumer rights still apply.